OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Try it out

-1. Using Visual Studio, test the newly created Outlook add-in by pressing F5 or choosing the **Start** button to launch Outlook on the web.
+1. Using Visual Studio, test the newly created Outlook add-in by pressing F5 or choosing the **Start** button.
 The add-in will be hosted locally on IIS.

+1. In the **Connect to Exchange email account** dialog box, enter the email address and password for your [Microsoft account](https://account.microsoft.com/account) and then choose **Connect**.
+When the Outlook.com login page opens in a browser, login to your email account with the same credentials as you entered previously.

     > [!NOTE]
-    > If you're asked to log in repeatedly then Basic Auth may be disabled for accounts on your Office 365 tenant.
-You can consider:
+    > If the **Connect to Exchange email account** dialog box repeatedly prompts you to login, Basic Auth may be disabled for accounts on your Office 365 tenant.
+To test this add-in, login using a [Microsoft account](https://account.microsoft.com/account) instead.
-    >
-    > a. hosting the add-in on a local server then [sideloading](sideload-outlook-add-ins-for-testing.md).
-    >
-    > b. using a Microsoft account instead.

 1. In Outlook on the web, select or open a message.